Illinois mom killed, 2 kids hurt parasailing in Florida Keys

 The 33-year-old woman from Schaumburg, Illinois, had already died by the time they arrived at the nearby Sunset Grill Marina, authorities said.
 Her 10-year-old son and 9-year-old nephew were taken to hospitals for treatment.

-John Callion, a fishing guide, raced around Pigeon Key to reach them, his fiancée, Kasey Platt, told WPLG.
+John Callion, a fishing guide, raced around Pigeon Key to reach them, his fiancée, Kasey Platt, told WPLG-TV.

 “He was pretty frantic on the call.
 He said, ‘Call 911 right away,’” Platt told the television station.